-Moving on to spring (Fig. 14), we find that the blocking climatologies based on bias-corrected 306 height data agree overall better with the reanalyses (Fig. 5a) than the uncorrected climatologies of 307 the low-resolution models (Fig. 5b,d,g,j).
-As in winter, however, the association between mean-308 state and blocking biases is far from perfect and varies strongly between the models: in the lowresolution UM, for example, there is a pronounced negative height bias over central/northern Eu-310 rope (Fig. 14g) and correcting for this height bias yields a strongly improved blocking climatology 311 and higher blocking frequency in the NEU area (Fig. 14h).
-Also, at high resolution this negative 312 height bias is smaller than at low resolution (Fig. 14i), which is consistent with the improvement in the simulated blocking seen with resolution (Fig. 5g,h,i).
-In the low-resolution IFS model, there 314 is a negative height bias in the North-Atlantic/European midlatitudes and a positive bias in the Arctic, particularly in the region of the Baffin Bay (Fig. 14a).
-Correcting for this bias has the expected mixed effect on the blocking climatology, namely more frequent NEU blocking in better 317 agreement with the reanalyses and less frequent GL blocking in worse agreement with the reanaly-318 ses (Fig. 14b, Fig. 5a,b).
-Also the change in the geopotential height bias with resolution (Fig. 14c) is significant over the ATL area and very small over the BAL area, while the improvement in the 320 simulated blocking (Fig. 5c) can be seen in both areas and does not seem to be closely associated 321 with the mean-state bias.
-322
+For spring (Fig. 14), we find that the blocking climatologies based on bias-corrected height data agree overall better with the reanalyses (Fig. 5a) than the uncorrected climatologies of the low-resolution models (Figs. 5b,d,g,j).
+As in winter, however, the association between mean-state and blocking biases is far from perfect and varies strongly between the models; in the low-resolution UM, for example, there is a pronounced negative height bias over central-northern Europe (Fig. 14g), and correcting for this height bias yields a strongly improved blocking climatology and higher blocking frequency in the NEU area (Fig. 14h).
+Also, at high resolution this negative height bias is smaller than at low resolution (Fig. 14i), which is consistent with the improvement in the simulated blocking seen with resolution (Figs. 5g,h,i).
+In the low-resolution IFS, there is a negative height bias in the North Atlantic-European midlatitudes and a positive bias in the Arctic, particularly in the region of the Baffin Bay (Fig. 14a).